QuantEcon/lecture-python-intro/lectures/long_run_growth.md

 ## Overview

-Adam Tooze's account of the geopolitical precedents and antecedents of World War I  includes a comparison of how  National Gross National Products of European Great Powers had evolved during the 70 years preceding 1914 (see chapter 1 of {cite}`Tooze_2014`).
+Adam Tooze's account of the geopolitical precedents and antecedents of World War I  includes a comparison of how Gross National Products of European Great Powers had evolved during the 70 years preceding 1914 (see chapter 1 of {cite}`Tooze_2014`).

 We report a version of Tooze's graph later in this lecture.